Seaton Village: Character

 Seaton Village is bounded to the south by Bloor Street.
 Nearly the entirety of Seaton Village's portion of Bloor Street is occupied by a Korean ethnic enclave known as Koreatown.
-Prior to the influx of Korean immigrants in the 1980s, this section of Bloor Street was populated by people from Central and South America.
+Before the influx of Korean immigrants in the 1980s, this section of Bloor Street was populated by people from Central and South America.

 Demographics

 In the 2016 Canadian census, Seaton Village was covered by census tract 0093.00.
 According to that census, the neighbourhood has 5,652 residents.
 Average income is $167,014, close to the average for the Toronto CMA.
 The ten most common languages spoken at home, after English, are: